rydmike/adaptive_theme_demo/README.md

 ### Chip Theme

 We want **Chips** with custom color mapping and a platform adaptive shape (14).
-We make them stadium shaped on none Android platforms to look different from the buttons, while on Android they use the default slightly rounded corners.
+We make them stadium shaped on none Android platforms to look different from the buttons, while on Android they use their default slightly rounded corners.

 We also want smaller and more compact Chips.
 The Chips grew so big in default Material-3 design that they almost look like buttons, we want them to be more compact.
+We reduce their text style size and padding to make them smaller and more compact.
+They are still big enough to be easy tap targets.

 ```dart
       // 14) ChipTheme